luminescent/localstack-reverse-proxy/readme.md

 ### My lambda container says network `localstackreverseproxy_lntk` does not exist.

 That usually means that the folder where your compose file is isn't called `localstack-reverse-proxy`.
-By default, docker-compose will create a network which is name as `FolderNameWithoutSpecialChars_MyNetworkNameFromCompose`.
+By default, docker-compose will create a network which is named as `FolderNameWithoutSpecialChars_MyNetworkNameFromCompose`.
 Our network is called `ntlk`, but Docker creates is as `localstackreverseproxy_lntk`.
 You will need to change `localstack_main`'s environment variable, from the compose file, to the value that matches your configuration: `LAMBDA_DOCKER_NETWORK=yourfoldername_lntk`

 ### Running the lambda gives me SSL validation failed